heyjianjing/eliu_summer_2024/README.md

 * Implement Bayesian kernel regression in `13` with random Fourier features to avoid correction of prediction variance

 `18`
-* Implement Bayesian kernel regression in `17` to minimize a 1D function
+* Implement Bayesian kernel regression in `17` to minimize a 1D function with Bayesian optimization